Updated: May 5

 European Starlings are in trouble.
 Should we, as bird-watchers, birders, and bird-lovers, recognize the beginning stages of their peril and accept them as part of our ecosystem in the US?
 I say yes!
 Let's harbor some invasives!
 We do not know if our western countries will be the wall that holds off the extinction invasion in 100 years, but it does seem to be a strong possibility.

 If that argument does not sway you, I have been keeping an ani up my sleeve.
-A 2003 study found very little detrimental impact, by starlings, on the populations of 27 native species that were studied.
+A 2003 study found very little detrimental impact, by starlings, on the populations of the 27 native species that were studied.
 Sapsuckers, however, did show a decline due to European Starlings.
 If we can find the balance for species that are impacted (sapsuckers), this species can seemingly live here without causing much harm to native wildlife.
 And with a glossy, iridescent plumage and an unmatched vocal repertoire, why wouldn't we want them visiting our feeders, parks, and natural areas?

 It is time, fellow bird people.
 Unite with me!
 Love the starling for what it is: an intelligent, sirenic bird that is delightful to see as its feathers shimmer in the sunlight.